MicrosoftDocs/machine-learning-server-docs/microsoft-r/mrsdeploy/packagehelp/updateService.md

 *   `vector`
 *   `matrix`
 *   `data.frame`
  Note: If `code` is defined as a `function` then only one output value can be claimed.
+If serviceType is 'Realtime', outputs has to be NULL.
+Once published, service's outputs will default to  list(outputData = 'data.frame').

+ ### `artifacts`
+ (optional) A character vector of filenames defining which file artifacts should be returned during service consumption.
+File content is encoded as a `Base64 String`.